christianjensen2903/DM-AI-2025/README.md

 The deadline for submission is: August 8, 2025 at 14.00

 <h3>Final evaluation</h3>
-Upon completion of the contest, the top 5 highest-ranking teams will be asked to submit their training code and the trained models for validation no later than **(TODO: SET DEADLINE DATE)**.
+Upon completion of the contest, the top 5 highest-ranking teams will be asked to submit their training code and the trained models for validation no later than August 8th at 16:00.
 The submissions will be validated by our Scientific Jury who will get back to everyone within top 5 to let them know their placement.

 <h2>How to get a server for deployment?</h2>
 When you are doing the submission, we are expecting you to host the server at which the REST API can be deployed.

+As a DM i AI contestant, you have access to compute resources from UCloud.
+Each team is allocated resources on the following hardware:

+- NVIDIA L4 GPU (24 GB VRAM)
+- NVIDIA L40 GPU (48 GB VRAM)

+Please reach out to the competition admins on discord if your team has not received an invitation link to UCloud within the first day of the competition.

+<h3>Azure for Students</h3>
 You can sign up to <a href="https://azure.microsoft.com/da-dk/free/students/">Azure for Students</a>, where you will get free credits that you can use to create a virtual machine.
 We expect you all to be able to do this, since the competition is only for students.
 Alternatively, you can also deploy your submission locally (This requires a public IP). <br>
 The following contains the necessary links for creating a virtual machine: <br> <br>

 * <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal">Creating a linux virtual machine</a> <br>